Welcome Back Fund and Reopening High Street Safely Fund

 - providing town councils with gazebos to make available for outdoor town centre community events and use

-- temporary additional planters and planting to improve the attractiveness of town centres to visitors
+- providing temporary additional planters and planting to improve the attractiveness of town centres to visitors

 - provision of folding chairs and tables to town councils to be made available for outdoor town centre community events and use in some areas to create a welcoming feel for visitors

-- purchasing of equipment to enable town centre cleaning by volunteer
+- purchasing of equipment to enable town centre cleaning by volunteers

 About this project

 The project is receiving up to £679,067 of funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.

 The Ministry of Housing, Communities and Local Government (and in London the intermediate body Greater London Authority) is the Managing Authority for European Regional Development Fund.
 Established by the European Union, the European Regional Development Fund helps local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.